 CINCINNATI — Ten nonprofits are in the running for $100,000 in grants to support childhood literacy initiatives in impoverished neighborhoods throughout the Tri-State.

-Greater Cincinnati Foundation and WCPO 9 On Your Side invited local nonprofits to apply for the grant.
+Last year, the Scripps Howard Foundation, Greater Cincinnati Foundation and WCPO 9 On Your Side invited local nonprofits to apply for the grant.
 Representatives from the Scripps Howard Foundation and Greater Cincinnati Foundation narrowed the field to ten organizations:

 - Campbell County Public Library

 - Children, Inc.

 - Cincinnati Children's Hospital Medical Center

 - Dohn Community High School

 - The Children's Home of Cincinnati